jcunow/RootScanR/README.md

 <br />

 ## Calibration
 More accurate results require easy to gather *in-situ* calibration of each tube.
 Traditionally, the assumption is that all tube have been installed perfectly, i.e., exact same insertion angle, insertion depth, same scanner rotation position, and tape overshoot for each tube.
-MinirhizotronR offers the possibility  to approximate the soil start and rotation center based an assumption of well-taped tubes.
+RootScape offers the possibility  to approximate the soil start and rotation center based an assumption of well-taped tubes.

 1. Soil Surface Position Estimation
 ````